 How to apply

 For more information, or to apply, contact your energy retailer.
 They will start the application process after considering all the eligibility criteria.

 - Medical Cooling and Heating Electricity Concession Scheme provides concessions for people who have specific medical conditions requiring the use of an air-conditioner to regulate their body temperature.

-- Electricity and gas rebates are available to eligible pensioners, veterans and seniors.
+- Electricity and gas rebates are available to eligible households.